Type A and Type B personality theory: History

 Type A personality behavior was first described as a potential risk factor for heart disease in the 1950s by cardiologists Meyer Friedman and Ray Rosenman.
 They credit their insight to an upholsterer who called to their attention the peculiar fact that the chairs in their waiting rooms were worn out only on the arms and on the front edge of the seat.
 This suggested to Friedman and Rosenman that their patients were getting up from the chairs frequently and were otherwise waiting anxiously.
 After an eight-and-a-half-year-long study of healthy men between the ages of 35 and 59, Friedman and Rosenman estimated that Type A behavior more than doubled the risk of coronary heart disease in otherwise healthy individuals.
 The individuals enrolled in this study were followed well beyond the original time frame of the study.
 Participants were asked to fill out a questionnaire, that asked questions like "Do you feel guilty if you use spare time to relax?" and "Do you generally move, walk, and eat rapidly?"
 Subsequent analysis indicated that although Type A personality is associated with the incidence of coronary heart disease, it does not seem to be a risk factor for mortality.
 It was originally called 'Type A Personality' by Friedman and Roseman who defined it as "an action-emotion complex that can be observed in any person who is aggressively involved in a chronic incessant struggle to achieve more and more in less and less time, and if required to do so, against the opposing efforts of other things or other persons."
 It has now been conceptualized as the Type A behavior pattern.

 Some contemporary psychologists argue that the Type A and Type B personality concept is outdated and oversimplified.
 A 1997 study found that Type A behavior, described by traits such as competitiveness and time urgency, could be correlated with higher scores for neuroticism and extraversion in the Five-Factor Model of personality.
-This suggests a more nuanced understanding of personality traits is necessary.
+This suggests that a more nuanced understanding of personality traits is necessary.
+Further, the dimensional approach seen in the Five-Factor (Big Five) model has become one of the most widely accepted personality frameworks because it has demonstrated reliability across different populations and has broad applications in personality, health, educational, and organizational research.

+Although the Type A and Type B personality concept is outdated, some social media users, particularly on TikTok, have started to use it to describe themselves and other users on the app.
+Non scientific personality types, such as this and the Myers-Briggs Type Indicator (MBTI), will often go "viral" due to users liking the easiness and comfort of identifying with them, even if the broadness allowing them to do that is their inherent flaw.